Japanese

 JMA Observation

-JMA observes surface concentrations of CO2 at three stations in Japan.
+JMA observes surface concentrations of CO2 at three stations in Japan (observation at Yonagunijima ended in March 2024).

 The upper panel of the figures below shows a time-series representation of CO2 mole fractions at these stations.
 In all data, values vary with a seasonal cycle in relation to photosynthesis and respiration in the biosphere.
 The mole fraction at Ryori has larger seasonal variations than those at the other two stations because the station is located at a higher latitude, where the atmosphere is significantly influenced by biospheric activity.
 The values are generally higher at Yonagunijima than those at Minamitorishima despite the almost identical latitudes of the two locations.
 This reflects the influence of anthropogenic and wintertime biospheric emissions from the Asian continent.